FOSSEE/st-scripts/manipulating-strings/script.rst

 ``s`` could be in any of the forms --- sat, saturday, Sat, Saturday, SAT, SATURDAY.
-We shall now be solving the problem only for the forms, sat and saturday.
+For now, shall now be solving the problem only for the forms, sat and saturday.
 We shall solve it for the other forms, at the end of the tutorial.